Carpal tunnel release surgery

 Carpal tunnel release surgery isn’t usually very painful.
 But you may need over-the-counter painkillers such as ibuprofen or paracetamol to ease any discomfort once the anaesthetic wears off.

 Your bandage will protect and support your hand, but you should still be able to wriggle your fingers.
 The bandage on your hand should feel comfortable and supportive rather than tight.
-Keeping your arm up (elevated) and wriggling your fingers regularly will help to:
+If you keep your arm up (elevated) and wriggle your fingers regularly, it will help to:

 • keep your blood flowing properly